kemckinnmsft/AIPLAB/instructions.md

 	![m95ixvv1.jpg](https://github.com/kemckinnmsft/AIPLAB/blob/master/Content/m95ixvv1.jpg)
 1. Navigate to the location where you saved the document, select it and click **Open** to upload the file.

-	>[!NOTE] Note that despite this document being labeled, the Sensitivity is not listed.
+	>NOTE: Note that despite this document being labeled, the Sensitivity is not listed.

 1. To resolve this, on the right-hand side of the document library, click on the **+ Add column** header and click on **More...**.